yongjhih/docker-parse-server/README.md

 * [How to config Docker Compose](ADVANCE.md#how-to-config-docker-compose)
 * [How to import ssh-key from github](ADVANCE.md#how-to-import-ssh-key-from-github)

-## :fire: Developments
-### Server Side Developments
+## :fire: Server Side Developments
 How to push cloud code to server
 [![Screencast - git](https://github.com/yongjhih/docker-parse-server/raw/master/art/docker-parse-server-git.gif)](https://youtu.be/9YwWbiRyPUU)
 ```sh
 # This command wil create a SSH keys for you as